XiaoxiaoRen-Xx/Xxszdhbczzz/README.md

 ![Screenshot of a puppy.](https://images7.memedroid.com/images/UPLOADED733/616e651cf3e5a.jpeg)

-Tips: Remember I'll need to upload the image into my repository, or include a link to the image somewhere else.
+Tips: Remember to upload the image into repository, or include a link to the image somewhere else.